 A new Windows

-With the new x64 architecture and its extended capabilities a new version of Windows was also needed to take full advantage of those capabilities.
-While installing an x86 edition of Windows on x64 hardware is more than possible, it’s not going to get you any more performance.
-To get the most out of 64-bit a x64 edition of Windows was developed based on the Server 2003 codebase.
-The first special AMD64 compile known is build 5.2.3790.1033, compiled at 7 July 2003.
+With the new x64 architecture and its extended capabilities, a new version of Windows was also needed to take full advantage of those capabilities.
+While installing an x86 edition of Windows on x64 hardware is more than possible, it’s not going to get you any additional performance.
+To get the most out of 64-bit, a x64 edition of Windows was developed based on the Server 2003 codebase.
+The first known compile of AMD64 Windows was 5.2.3754, compiled on 23rd January 2003.
+At this stage, AMD64 support was still being developed within its own special lab (dnsrv_amd64), rather than support being availale and ready in the trunk.
 This build still uses the ‘64-bit Edition’ branding that was meant for IA-64 Windows editions.
-Later builds started using the final “x64 Edition” branding.
+Much later, around Q2 2004, builds started using the final “x64 Edition” branding.
 The first x64 Windows builds were rather primitive in that they were unable to run some standard x86 Windows applications.

 Windows on Windows

 To solve software compatibility a compatibility layer was added to both IA-64 and x64 editions of Windows.
 This layer is called “Windows on Windows” or WoW.
 In x64 editions of Windows, WoW provides legacy x86 applications with x86 versions of common used/referenced Windows files in

 C:\Windows\sysWoW64 and also an x86 copy of the registry in WoW6432Node.
-When an x86 application is run the processor switches to x86-mode, so no emulation is needed.
-In IA-64 editions WoW handles all tasks described above, but in addition also emulates the x86 architecture since IA-64 is completely incompatible with x86 instructions.
+When an x86 application is run the processor switches to legacy (x86) mode, so no emulation is needed.
+In IA-64 editions, WoW handles all tasks described above, but in addition also emulates the x86 architecture since IA-64 is completely incompatible with x86 instructions.

 WoW core files:

 Compiling Windows for x64

 The x64 edition of Windows is basically the same code as the x86 edition.
 The code is almost architecture neutral, it just has to be compiled by another compiler.
-This compiler depends on the architecture’s instruction set.
-Some parts of Windows that are not written in higher-level languages (C or C++) do need a re-write.
-An example is the Hardware Abstraction Layer (HAL) which is written in the architecture specific language assembly.
+This compiler depends on the target architecture’s instruction set.
+Some parts of Windows that are not written in higher-level languages (C or C++) do require a rewrite.
+An example is the Hardware Abstraction Layer (HAL), which is partially written in the architecture specific language assembly.